 Faculty/Staff Advisor – A faculty or staff person at the University of Chicago who has agreed to sponsor your RSO and is ideally utilized as a resource to help shape your mission and goals based on his/her professional expertise.

 GC (Graduate Council) - This council makes up half of the Student Government Assembly.
 It is made up of 17 graduate/ professional students from all schools and divisions.

 The Center for Leadership and Involvement Advisor – A full-time University staff member who is assigned to your RSO by the Center for Leadership and Involvement.
 This person can help your group navigate policies and procedures.

 PCC – The Program Coordinating Council, which is comprised of representatives from the 6 PCC Groups: The Council on University Programming (COUP), Doc Films, Fire Escape Films, the Major Activities Board (MAB), University Theater (UT), and WHPK Radio Station.

 SAC or 001 – The Student Activities Center located in the lower level of the Reynolds Club in office number 001.
 You can find lots of great resources in the center that can help you run a successful RSO.

 SG - Student Government

 SGFC - The Student Government Finance Committee.
-This committee is made up of Student Government and RSO representatives and allocates part of the Student Activities Fee to RSOs throughout the year.
+This committee is made up of Student Government and RSO representatives and allocates part of the Student Government funding to RSOs throughout the year.